Andrei Sakharov – father of the hydrogen bomb

 Then Sakharov was transferred to a specialized secret laboratory, where a number of outstanding scientists worked on creating super-powerful weapons to balance the powers of the world’s leaders.
 Andrei Dmitrievich for a long time believed that he was working for the sake of preserving peace.

 In the summer of 1943 Andrei married Claudia Vyakhireva.
 Their marriage lasted for 26 years, until Claudia’s death.

-In 1953 he defended his Doctorate thesis and was elected member of the Academy of Sciences.
-He became the youngest academician in Russia.
+While working on the creation of a thermonuclear bomb, Sakharov simultaneously gave a course of lectures on nuclear physics at the Moscow Power Engineering Institute.
+In 1953, Sakharov was awarded the title of academician for the designs of the hydrogen bomb developed by him.
+Actually, he became the youngest academician in Russia.
 Unlike many scientists Sakharov realized advantages and disadvantages of technical progress in modern world.
-Sakharov played a decisive role in developing the Soviet hydrogen bomb.
+What is more, Sakharov played a decisive role in developing the Soviet hydrogen bomb.
 While working on the bomb he came to the conclusion that any atomic and nuclear weapons should be banned.

 In 1972 Sakharov married Elena Bonner and they were together until Sakharov’s death.